Bob (TV series)

 Bob is an American sitcom television series created by Bill Steinkellner, Cheri Steinkellner, and Phoef Sutton.
-It aired on CBS from September 18, 1992, to December 27, 1993.
+It aired on CBS from September 18, 1992, to December 27, 1993, for two seasons.
 The series was the third starring vehicle sitcom for Bob Newhart, following his previous successful CBS sitcoms The Bob Newhart Show and Newhart.

 Synopsis

+First season

-Newhart portrayed Bob McKay, the creator of the 1950s comic book superhero "Mad-Dog".
-Mad-Dog was a casualty of the Comics Code Authority, a real-life self-regulation authority formed to assuage concerns over violence and gore in comics in the 1950s.
+Newhart portrayed Bob McKay, the creator of the 1950s comic book superhero Mad-Dog.
+Mad-Dog was a casualty of the Comics Code Authority (CCA), a real-life self-regulation authority formed to assuage concerns over violence and gore in comics in the 1950s.
 In the wake of the CCA, Bob became a greeting card artist.
 In the pilot, Mad-Dog is revived when the American-Canadian Trans-Continental Communications Company buys the rights to the series.
-Complications ensued when Ace Comics head Harlan Stone (John Cygan) insisted Mad-Dog should be a bloodthirsty vigilante rather than the hero Bob originally created.
-Bob initially turned down Harlan's offer to revive the series with the publisher, but after his wife, Kaye (Carlene Watkins), reminded Bob that Mad-Dog would never give up dreams in the face of defeat, he decided to compromise with Harlan on creative direction, and go back to do the revival.
-In the final episode of the first season, AmCanTranConComCo was sold to a millionaire who hated comic books, and the entire Mad-Dog staff, including Bob, was fired.
+Complications ensue when Ace Comics head Harlan Stone (John Cygan) insists Mad-Dog should be a bloodthirsty vigilante rather than the hero Bob originally created.
+Bob initially turns down Harlan's offer to revive the series with the publisher, but after his wife, Kaye (Carlene Watkins), reminds Bob that Mad-Dog would never give up dreams in the face of defeat, he decides to compromise with Harlan on creative direction, and go back to do the revival.
+In the final episode of the first season, AmCanTranConComCo is sold to a millionaire who hates comic books, and the entire Mad-Dog staff, including Bob, is fired.

 During the first season, Bob balances his work life with his personal life.
 Bob's wife Kaye is loyal and sensible, and a busy career woman herself.
 Their grown daughter, Trisha (Cynthia Stevenson), frequently bemoans her perpetually single state.
 At work, Bob has to deal with the more eccentric staff members: klutzy gofer Albie Lutz (Andrew Bilgore); spaced-out cartoon inker Chad Pfefferle (Timothy Fall); and curmudgeonly artist Iris Frankel (Ruth Kobart).
-Eventually, Bob also hired Trisha onto the Mad-Dog staff, where Chad developed a crush on her; she also moved into an apartment with her best friend, Kathy (Lisa Kudrow), where Albie also joined them temporarily.
+Eventually, Bob also hires Trisha onto the Mad-Dog staff, where Chad develops a crush on her; she also moves into an apartment with her best friend, Kathy (Lisa Kudrow), where Albie also joins them temporarily.

 Second season

 When Bob returned in late October 1993, the show was changed completely.
 All of Bob's co-workers from the previous season disappeared and the show's premise had changed.
-Sylvia Schmitt (Betty White), the wife of his former boss (who had run off with his dental hygienist), hired Bob as President of Schmitt Greetings.
-Her obnoxious son Pete (Jere Burns), the vice-president of Sales who had expected to take over the company and now had to work for Bob, was irate.
-Others working at the company were the sarcastic bookkeeper Chris Szelinski (Megan Cavanagh) and dumb but lovable Whitey van der Bunt (Eric Allan Kramer), a member of the production team who adored Bob.
-Trisha and Kathy remained friends and housemates on a quest for true love.
+Sylvia Schmitt (Betty White), the wife of his former boss (who had run off with his dental hygienist), hires Bob as President of Schmitt Greetings.
+Her son Pete (Jere Burns), the vice-president of Sales who had expected to take over the company and now has to work for Bob, is not happy.
+Others working at the company are the bookkeeper Chris Szelinski (Megan Cavanagh) and Whitey van der Bunt (Eric Allan Kramer), a member of the production team who adores Bob.
+Trisha and Kathy remain friends and housemates on a quest for true love.